culturing/poems/Poems/2026-09-08/01 How Hope Feels.md

 and the hearts of people glitter even at airports (which may or may not be totally depraved).
-She has eyes for the goodness everywhere and loves it, in spite of some evidence to the contrary.
-She will let me borrow those eyes, here, for a moment, as I remember how hope feels, and how time's passing cannot extinguish that feeling
+She has eyes for goodness everywhere and loves it, in spite of some evidence to the contrary.
+She will let me borrow those eyes for a moment, as I remember how hope feels, and how time's passing cannot extinguish that feeling